PreciousIfeaka/alx-higher_level_programming/0x03-python-data_structures/README.md

 prints a matrix
-a function that adds tuple elements of same index prints the length of a sentence and its first character
+a function that adds tuple elements of same index prints the length of a sentence and its first character a function that returns the maximum integer element from a list